gilstero/SandBox/README.md

 ###### Please download SandBox and install to computer
 ###### Upon opening you are given three options 'new world', 'load world', and 'settings'

-#### Settings allows changes in background color and volume
+#### "Settings" allows changes in background color and volume

-#### Load world will load a saved file and continue from where you left off
+#### "Load world" will load a saved file and continue from where you left off

-#### New world will load a new world and automatically save it when you are done
+#### "New world" will load a new world and automatically save it when you are done